Automotive industry in Mexico: Volkswagen Jetta (Volkswagen Clásico from 2010 to 2015)

 The first Jetta was renamed Atlantic for the Mexican market.
-It sold well, so Volkswagen decided to start manufacturing it in their factory at Puebla, Mexico.
+It sold well, so Volkswagen decided to start manufacturing it in their factory in Puebla.

 In late 1998, the fourth generation Jetta (called Bora in Europe) reached Mexico.
 The car showed off a new design, which did not appeal initially to Mexicans.
-However, good marketing tactics and phrases like "No cambies, evoluciona" (Don't change, evolve) resulted in a quick change of opinion, and for the first time, a mid-sized vehicle made it into Mexico's top 10 sellers list; the Jetta became a hit and ranked as the fourth best-seller.
-The catch phrase "Todo mundo tiene un Jetta, al menos en la cabeza" (Everyone has a Jetta, at least in their mind) became a reality or so it seems as it is common to see many Jetta's driving nearby on the streets.
+However, good marketing tactics and phrases like "No cambies, evoluciona" (Don't change, evolve) resulted in a quick change of opinion, and for the first time, a mid-sized vehicle made it into Mexico's top 10 sellers list; the Jetta became a big hit and ranked as the fourth best-seller.
+The catch phrase "Todo mundo tiene un Jetta, al menos en la cabeza" (Everyone has a Jetta, at least in their mind) became a reality or so it seems as it is quite common to see many Jetta's driving nearby on the streets.

 The car's success was such that it was not replaced in 2005 by the Jetta V, which adopted the Bora moniker, so the Jetta IV continued to be offered for sale.
 Both cars achieved even greater success in their later years: Jetta IV placed number one for a month in June 2009, and Bora has stayed among the top five since 2008.

 A redesigned Jetta was released in 2009 and advertised with a new slogan: "Porque el corazón no da explicaciones" (Because the heart gives no reasons).

 On July 22, 2010, the sixth generation Jetta was released.
 As of August 2010, Mexico was the only country in the world where fourth, fifth and sixth generation Jetta's were being sold at the same time.
 Bora left the dealerships in late 2010, but Jetta IV was still being offered afterwards due to its high sales.
 Incidentally, Volkswagen changed this version's moniker to simply Clásico (Spanish for "classic").
 The Volkswagen Clásico sold very well until the 2015 model, which was the year it was discontinued, with the new Indian-built Vento taking its place.